jjvanvossen/Haskell-FunctionOffloading/README.md

 ## General tasks
-Guide is written with a linux host pc in mind and the final.
+Guide is written with a linux host pc in mind and SD-card image used in this thesis.
+Any reproductions of the SD-card will most likely have different configurations.

 ### Connecting with the SoCKit
 In the SoCKit setup of the proof of concept we can connect to the SoCKit by means of an SSH network connection, which can be achieved with the following information: